ericmjl/llamabot/docs/index.md

-LLaMaBot implements a Pythonic interface to LLMs, making it much easier to experiment with LLMs in a Jupyter notebook and build simple utility apps that utilize LLMs.
+LLaMaBot implements a Pythonic interface to LLMs, making it much easier to experiment with LLMs in a Jupyter notebook and build Python apps that utilize LLMs.
-The model that we default to using is OpenAI's largest GPT-4 model (via an API key);
-local models through Ollama are also supported.
+All models supported by [LiteLLM](https://github.com/BerriAI/litellm) are supported by LLaMaBot.

 ## Install LLaMaBot